Equine Assisted Counseling & Psychotherapy - Equine Connection Counseling

 Equine-Partnered Play Therapy (EPPT) is the integration of equines with child-centered play therapy (CCPT).
 Garry Landreth's model of CCPT serves as the foundation for EPPT.

 The EPPT approach has been feature in world-renowned expert in animal-assisted therapy in counseling, Dr. Cynthia Chandler's newest book, Animal-Assisted Therapy in Counseling.
 The EPPT approach has also been featured in Dr. Kay Trotter's and Dr. Jennifer Baggerly's book, Equine-Assisted Mental Health: Harnessing Solutions to Common Problems.
-The EPPT approach will also be highlighted in detail in Dr. Sheade's book, Equine-Assisted Counseling and Psychotherapy: Healing Through Horses, currently in press.
+The EPPT approach is also highlighted in detail in Dr. Sheade's book, Equine-Assisted Counseling and Psychotherapy: Healing Through Horses, published in August 2020.

 What is the difference between REPT and EPPT?